Aaron Lennox: Cowdenbeath (loan)

 Lennox was loaned to Cowdenbeath in January 2019 until the end of the season.

 In his first game for Cowdenbeath, Lennox was named in the SPFL Team of the Week for a solid performance making multiple saves at crucial stages only to concede to a late penalty.

 Montrose

 In July 2019, Lennox joined Montrose of Scottish League One on a one-year deal.

+In June 2023 Lennox made an announcement of his step back from football to become a father leaving Montrose a year before his contract expired.

 International career

 In December 2013 Lennox was named in Australia's U-23 squad for the AFC U-22 Championship.
 He played in a goalless draw with Jordan U23s during Australia's showing at the 2016 AFC U-23 Championship.